Raufoss IL

 Raufoss IL is a sports club from Raufoss, Norway.
 The club was formed in 1918.
-The football section played in the Norwegian top flight between 1937–1948, between 1957–1960, in 1964 and between 1973–1974.
+The football section played in the Norwegian top flight between 1937 and 1948, between 1957 and 1960, in 1964 and between 1973 and 1974.
 The club currently plays in 1. divisjon, the second tier of the Norwegian football league system.
 Since 2015, they have played their home games at Nammo Stadion.

 In 2007 Raufoss returned to the 1. divisjon and were able to finish in eleventh place, after being relegated from the second tier in 2004.
 However, due to financial problems and failure to meet demands on infrastructure, the Football Association of Norway decided not to award Raufoss the required license for play in the top two divisions.
 Raufoss were demoted to the 2. divisjon and their place given to Sparta Sarpsborg, who finished in thirteenth place.
+In June 2023, the club hired a mental coach Antti Peltonen to their coaching staff.